blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     GO
     ```

 2. Execute the following code replacing the server name with the name of the SQL Server you created in Exercise 1.
 This code enables Stretch Database on your database.
 It may take a few minutes to complete.

-    ```
+    ```sql
     --Enable the local database for stretch
     --You must change your server name to match your environment ALTER DATABASE [AdventureWorks]
     SET REMOTE_DATA_ARCHIVE = ON (SERVER = N'<your server name>.database.windows.net', CREDENTIAL = StretchDB )
     ```

 3. Execute the following code to create the stretch predicate.
 The stretch predicate allows us to define the conditions under which a row will be stretched.
 In this case the function leverages a date key column to stretch any rows prior to January 1, 2002.

-    ```
+    ```sql
     --Create the stretch predicate
     CREATE FUNCTION dbo.fn_stretch_datekey_predicate(@column1 int)
     RETURNS TABLE
     WITH SCHEMABINDING
     AS
     RETURN SELECT 1 AS is_eligible
         WHERE @column1 < '20020101'
     GO
     ```

 4. Execute the following to begin the migration of eligible data to your Azure SQL Database:

-    ```
+    ```sql
     --Enable stretch on the table using the stretch predicate with the OrderDateKey ALTER TABLE Sales.ResellerSales
     SET ( REMOTE_DATA_ARCHIVE = ON (
-	    FILTER_PREDICATE = dbo.fn_stretch_datekey_predicate([OrderDateKey]),
+        FILTER_PREDICATE =
+        dbo.fn_stretch_datekey_predicate([OrderDateKey]),
     MIGRATION_STATE = OUTBOUND
     ) )
     ```